 The proposed 17-year amortization period reasonably accounts for the current state of regulations and programs to implement the CLCPA's zero-emission requirement and the operational life of the proposed peaking plants through 2039.
-The NYISO will continue to monitor the development of regulations and programs to implement the requirements of the CLCPA over the coming years.
-The NYISO will consider such information and the implications thereof in future resets.
+The NYISO will continue to monitor the development of regulations and programs to implement the requirements of the thereof in future resets.